수강 신청 조건

 Our school is a member of English New Zealand.
 If you have a complaint we haven't been able to resolve you may wish to write to our professional body and ask for assistance.
 The address is English New Zealand, P O Box 35283, Christchurch 8640.
 Telephone +64-3-386-1222 or email firstname.lastname@example.org

-If English new Zealand is unable to resolve your problem, or if you do not think your complaint has been dealt with adequately, you can contact the New Zealand Qualifications Authority (NZQA), P O Box 160, Wellington 6140.
-NZQA has a free telephone number 0800-697-296.
+If English new Zealand is unable to resolve your problem, or if you do not think your complaint has been dealt with adequately, you can contact the New Zealand Qualifications Authority (NZQA), if your complaint is about the Education (Pastoral Care of International Students) Code of Practice 2016.
+You can contact NZQA by phone on 0800-697-296 or email email@example.com.

 The Code of Practice for the Pastoral Care of International Students

-Taupo Language & Outdoor Education Centre has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Minister of Education and administered by NZQA.
-Copies of the Code are available on request from this institution or from NZQA.
+Taupo Language & Outdoor Education Centre has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Ministry of Education and administered by NZQA.
+Copies of the Code in English and other languages are available from:

 Immigration New Zealand